nprapps/elections20-primaries/src/js/components/readme.rst

 * setting the ``mirroredProps`` static getter will cause properties to automatically set the matching DOM attribute.
 * the ``dispatch()`` method makes it easier to send a custom event up the DOM.
 * likewise, ``capture()`` lets you register a listener that will halt propagation on an event from a child element (often used to modify the event before re-dispatching it).

+To simplify the process of creating and accessing the inner contents of the component, you can specify ``static get template`` on your class, then call ``this.reveal()`` to inject that markup and return an object containing all elements marked with a ``data-landmark`` attribute.
+After the first call, ``reveal()`` is memoized: it will only set HTML and find landmarks once, meaning that those bindings are stable for adding event listeners or injecting templated content into specific parts of the component's DOM.